CodinGame/monaco-vscode-api/README.md

 - Snippets (but not working in monaco 0.34)
 - Debuggers

-It also uses the `getJsonSchemas` function to register them on the monaco json worker and have autocomplete/hover on settings and keybindings.
+It also uses the `synchronizeJsonSchemas` function to register them on the monaco json worker and have autocomplete/hover on settings and keybindings.

 From CLI run: